f-droid/fdroid-website/_docs/Update_Processing.md

 to a particular application.

 Note that this only updates the metadata such that we know what the current published/recommended version is.
-It doesn’t make that version available in the repository - for that, see the next section.
+It doesn't make that version available in the repository - for that, see the next section.